VishaK-N/Health_RCM_project_using_Azure/README.md

 In the Healthcare, **Account Receivable** (amount owed by patients or insurance company) should be managed properly.Because of the modern Low-payment Insurance policy, there are high deductibles and copay(amount paid by the patient) which leads to delay in payment or sometimes most likely not pay the amount, that directly affects the Heathcare organization.

 To avoid this, to have a good cash flow and to reduce the collection period, Account Receivable Management should be Implemented in the healthcare Organizations.
 For the effective AR management, it needs valuable data.
-This project focus to provide the quality and value data to the `AR Management team`.
+This project focus to provide the quality and valueble data to the `AR Management team`.

 Thus,
 - Collecting the data from the different sources